Design & Error Codes

 3. Error Response Format

-When an error occurs, the response is returned in the format below. code and message vary by error type; see Error Code Specification for code details.
+When an error occurs, the response is returned in the format below.
+The code and message values vary depending on the type of error.
+Refer to the Error Code Specification below for details on code values.

 Error Code Specification